Cousins, Vikings pass by Packers 24-17

-MINNEAPOLIS (AP) - Kirk Cousins bounced back from his worst game for Minnesota with 342 passing yards and three touchdowns without a turnover, and the Vikings overcame some early gaffes to outlast the depleted Green Bay Packers for a 24-17 victory on Sunday night.
+Cousins bounced back from his worst game of the season with 342 passing yards and three touchdowns without a fumble or an interception, and the Vikings overcame some early gaffes to outlast the depleted Packers for a 24-17 victory on Sunday night.

+Completing 29 of his 38 attempts, Cousins found Dalvin Cook , Stefon Diggs and Adam Thielen for scores.
+Diggs and Thielen had eight receptions apiece.

+"It just kind of shows his character, shows what kind of player he is, to be able to just not really care what people talk about him, not really care about what happened last week," Thielen said of Cousins, adding: "The throws he was making, his full game was really impressive.
+That's what you expect out of him."

 With Randall Cobb out (hamstring) for a sixth game this season and rookies Equanimeous St. Brown (elbow) and Trevor Davis (hamstring) forced out in the second half, Rodgers didn't have much to work with down the field.
 Left guard Lane Taylor (quadriceps) departed in the first half and left tackle David Bakhtiari (knee) was sidelined in the second half, leaving the protection shaky at best.
 Rodgers finished 17 for 28 for 198 yards, without a turnover.